celestiaorg/docs/docs/nodes/mocha-testnet.md

 This guide contains the relevant sections for how to connect to Mocha, depending on the type of node you are running.
-Mocha Testnet is designed to help validators test out their infrastructure and node software with the test network.
+Mocha Testnet is designed to help validators test out their infrastructure and node software.
 Developers are encouraged to deploy their sovereign rollups on Mocha, but we also recommend [Arabica Devnet](./arabica-devnet) for that as it is designed for development purposes.